bitcoin/bitcoin/doc/design/assumeutxo.md

 ### Background chainstate hits snapshot base block

-Once the tip of the background chainstate hits the base block of the snapshot chainstate, we stop use of the background chainstate by setting `m_stop_use` (not yet committed - see #15606), in `CompleteSnapshotValidation()`, which is checked in `ActivateBestChain()`).
+Once the tip of the background chainstate hits the base block of the snapshot chainstate, we stop use of the background chainstate by setting `m_disabled` (not yet committed - see #15606), in `CompleteSnapshotValidation()`, which is checked in `ActivateBestChain()`).
 We hash the background chainstate's UTXO set contents and ensure it matches the compiled value in `CMainParams::m_assumeutxo_data`.